mtulio/openshift-cluster-orchestrator/README.md

 ## Customization

-You can edit any `config.yaml` parameter to create customized cluster installation.
+You can edit any `config.yaml` parameter to create a customized cluster installation.

-> TODO add --config option to point to a custom config.

-Please see bellow some examples to customize the project.
+Please see below some examples to customize the project.

 ### create a new cluster profile

 You may need to create a custom cluster profile when:
-- change instance type
+- change the instance type
 - change volume type
-- run custom patchs
+- run custom patches
 - run a custom installer

 1. create a task function in `src/cluster_jobs`.
-Function should have name prefix `task_`
+The function should have the name prefix `task_`
 2. create a task profile in `config.yaml: task_profiles.${name}`
 3. bind the new task to a benchmark profile: `benchmark_profiles.${name}.task_profiles[]`